denniskem6/zeraki/README.md

 Nx "@nx/angular": "19.0.6"

 ## setting up the project
-To set up the project you can use
+To set up the project you can git clone through the link https://github.com/denniskem6/zeraki.git

-## To Start up Database
+## To Start up the Database
 run npx nx json-server --watch db.json

 ## Integrate with editors